iammac360/devops-challenges-cfn-templates/README.md

 * 1 Public Route Table.
 Attached to public subnets
 * 2 Private Route Tables.
 Attached to both private Nat gateways

 This is to ensure that my VPC is HA.
-I also provisioned the elastic beanstalk, ECS and EKS is HA and utilizes auto scaling.
+I also provisioned the elastic beanstalk, ECS and EKS in an HA setup and utilizes auto scaling.

 ## Prerequisites: